niravnmore/phptut/se_assiginment.md

 #### Github and Introductions

-Q. Why is version control important in software development?
+Q-15.
+Why is version control important in software development?
 - Version control is a critical aspect of software development as it helps manage changes to the codebase over time.
 - It allows multiple developers to collaborate, track modifications, and maintain the integrity of the software project.
 - It also helps with tracking changes, parallel coding and collaboration, creates parallel branches of code for managing new features, bug fixes or experimentation.